 “I think if each one of us who is in a leadership role or a position of influence spends 10 to 15% of their time setting this intention and fulfilling that intention, we can make real change in our society, in our communities.”

 In this episode, we talk with Marta del Rio Villanueva, president of a Peru-based organic snack company.
-Marta shares how she’s been a trailblazer throughout her career, including an early experience where she pioneered job-sharing to help keep women in the workforce:
+Marta shares how she’s been a trailblazer throughout her career, including an early experience where she pioneered job-sharing to keep talented women in the workforce:

-“In Spain, I remember 20 years ago, nobody was thinking about two women doing the same job,” she tells Laura.
-“What I did was to look for two women to do one job, part-time.
-They were highly complementary, and so I thought why not hire in two of them for one job?
+“In Spain, I remember 20 years ago, nobody was thinking about two women doing the same job.
+What I did was to look for two women to do one job, part-time.
+They were highly complementary, and so I thought why not hire 2 of them for one job?
 It was something that was never done before in the industry.”

-In this episode, we hear from Karen McNeil-Miller, who shares her unexpected career trajectory, how she’s changed as a leader over time, and her insights about the importance of mentorship and leadership development for women in business, especially women of color:
+In this episode, we hear from Karen McNeil-Miller, who shares her unexpected career trajectory, how she’s changed as a leader over time, and her insights about the importance of mentorship and development for women in business, especially women of color:

 “I do think until women of all races and ethnicities get equal opportunities and access to leadership and mentors, until it becomes just institutional DNA, it has to be intentional.
 These kind of programs and efforts will continue to exist until — and unless — it just becomes part of the air.”

 “In many cases, to their surprise at the time, they would end up short-listing 3 CVs, and all of them females…It was not about discriminating against men, but it was about not letting people make decisions based on gender.”

-“We have 25 girls that are from marginalized communities coming in and do an hour of coding,” she explains.
-“And then another one that is boys and girls of the same age to make sure that we’re going to be breaking the unconscious biases that are formed early…If a girl sees another girl doing it, definitely she will be confident.
+“We have 25 girls that are from marginalized communities coming in and do an hour of coding…And then another one that is boys and girls of the same age to make sure that we’re going to be breaking the unconscious biases that are formed early…If a girl sees another girl doing it, definitely she will be confident.
 If she also comes in at a platform where the boys and girls are doing the same kind of work, that’s going to be powerful.”

-About the Hosts
+About the Podcast Hosts

 Learn more about our faculty interviewing these women in business.

 Emma Flack serves as a Leadership Solutions Partner at CCL, designing and delivering custom leadership programs for managers and senior leaders across various industries.
-Her focus areas include change leadership, and equity, diversity and inclusion programs for women in business and leaders of color.
+Her focus areas include change leadership, and equity, diversity, and inclusion programs for women in business and leaders of color.

 Laura Santana is a Senior Leadership Solutions Partner at CCL, working across sectors with global clients to address the challenges created by disruption and globalization.
 She designs customized solutions for leadership development, with impact beyond the classroom.
 As a consultant, speaker and author, Laura’s focus is on vertical development, cultural agility, globalization and addressing the challenges facing women leaders.